yannpom/esp32sniffer/README.md

 `Capture.py` decode this serial stream, saves a PCAP file names `capture_YYYYMMDD_HHMMSS.pcap` and opens Wireshark.

+# Configure

+Configure the channel you want to sniff in `main.c` at line `#define CHANNEL 6`

+Configure your serial port in `Capture.py`

 # Building

 Builds with ESP-IDF v4.0